brickadia-community/omegga/README.md

 })();
 ```

 For Node Plugins, the `store` is the third argument passed into the constructor.
-For JSONRPC Plugins, the `"store.get"`/etc methods can be used.
+For JSONRPC Plugins, the `"store.get"`/etc. methods can be used.

 **JSONRPC Note:** `store.set` has an array of arguments (`[key, value]`)

 ## Node VM Plugins

 Node VM Plugins are what you should be using.
 They are run inside a VM inside a Worker.
-This means when they crash, they do not crash the whole server and they can in the future have locked down permissions (disable filesystem access, etc).
+This means when they crash, they do not crash the whole server, and they can in the future have locked down permissions (disable filesystem access, etc.).

 These plugins receive a "proxy" reference to `omegga` and have limited reach for what they can touch.